=== |

 NAMES

-TERMSThe first line is a complete statement in itself, commending the behavior of some person or persons unknown; because of the ergative ne , we can't tell anything at all about the subject.
+The first line is a complete statement in itself, commending the behavior of some person or persons unknown; because of the ergative ne , we can't tell anything at all about the subject.
 (The jo can't be pressed into service as a subject, because it would need to be jis ne .)
 When I first looked at the line, a third-person reading seemed very natural to me: the speaker was part of a conversation, and was commenting favorably on the behavior of someone whose doings were under discussion.
-This uncertainty
+This uncertainty about the circumstances helps to make the verse a fine 'mushairah verse', since the hearers are obliged to wait in anticipation (for as long as can conveniently be managed) before they're allowed to hear the second line.

-SRF says that the second line causes us to annex the first line, so that the speaker is commending his own behavior.
+Once we hear the second line (with its own maximally-delayed punch-word savaal ), SRF says that it causes us to annex the first line, so that the speaker is commending his own behavior.
 This is of course the most obvious reading.
-But in a conversational context, he could also be praising someone else's behavior, or endorsing some pattern of behavior in the abstract ('The man who...'), and then citing his own behavior as evidence that he had long followed the same excellent practice himself.
+But in a conversational context, the speaker could also be praising someone else's behavior, or endorsing some pattern of behavior in the abstract ('The man who...'), and then citing his own behavior as evidence that he had long followed the same excellent practice himself.

 It's also true, as SRF points out, that the speaker hasn't explicitly denied the existence of generous people, or questioned their generosity.
-Yet it's so easy, so inviting, to read a sarcastic intent behind that first line!
-If we imagine scare quotes around 'bountifulness', the comment becomes part of a conversation about some sort of exploitative, or self-promoting, or miserly behavior by some of the 'people of generosity'.
-On that reading, too, the speaker may be congratulating himself for having renounced all 'questioning' not only in the sense of all 'asking' or begging, but also in the sense of all inquiring or investigating, so as to discover the hollowness of some claims of 'bountifulness' (rather than inquiring about them, one should simply give them no thought at all).
-In short, I'm proposing that the 'tone' of the verse can be far more flexible than SRF acknowledges in his commentary.
+Yet it's also so easy, so inviting, to read a sarcastic intent behind that first line!
+If we imagine scare quotes around 'bountifulness', the comment becomes part of a conversation about some sort of exploitative, or self-promoting, or even miserly behavior by some of the 'people of generosity'.
+On that reading, too, the speaker may be congratulating himself for having renounced all 'questioning' not only in the sense of all 'asking' or begging, but also in the sense of all inquiring or investigating that would reveal the hollowness of some claims of 'bountifulness'; rather than inquiring about such claims , one should simply give them no thought at all.
+In short, I'm proposing that the 'tone' of the verse can in fact be quite flexible.

 Mir himself, in another verse, formulates the cynical reading wonderfully [{41,4}]: